paulscherrerinstitute/sf_daq_buffer/sf-stream/README.md

 We devide the ZMQ sending to 3 types of stream:

 - Data processing stream.
-This is basically the complete stream from the detector with all metadata and data.
-It can be described as full data full metadata stream.
+This is basically the complete stream from the detector with all meta and data.
+It can be described as full data full meta stream.
 Only 1 client at the time can be connected to this stream (PUSH/PULL for load balancing).

 - Live viewing stream.
-This is a reduced data full metadata stream.
-We send metadata for all frames, but data only for subset of them (10Hz, for example).
+This is a reduced data full meta stream.
+We send meta for all frames, but data only for subset of them (10Hz, for example).
 Any number of clients can connect to the 10Hz stream, because we use PUB/SUB for this socket.